frontenddogma/rote-learning-html-css/manuscript/intro.md

 Although an ebook, the book deliberately uses few links.

-From here on, your mission is to consult the actual, canonical HTML and CSS specifications, whenever you have have a question related to HTML or CSS.
+From here on, your mission is to consult the actual, canonical HTML and CSS specifications, whenever you have a question related to HTML or CSS.
 Learn the spec URLs by heart, and embrace weeding out previous spec versions and unauthoritative sources by locating the latest drafts.
 Make this a habit; study the specifications, always turn to them first.
 Doing so will provide you with the most accurate information—and, again, make you a better web developer.